inikishev/rstmat/README.md

 #### Value range

-Matrices generally have reasonable values but sometimes you get matrices with very large values.
+Matrices generally have reasonable values but sometimes you get matrices with very large values, although you will never get nans or infinities.
+So if applicable, it might be a good idea to normalize the generated matrices.
-I tried to make the matrices have a reasonable distribution on average.
-We can look at various statistics to see what matrices are generated:

 <details>
 <summary>Statistics for 32 sample matrices</summary>